inferno-community/dynamic-example-information/README.md

 3. Node name's that share their name with a default Ruby Object method cannot be faked

-4. Missing ValueSets (the majority of failed values are codes)
+4. Missing a few ValueSets

 # Ruby Tips